nodejs/node/doc/api/sqlite.md

 added: REPLACEME
 -->

-Opens the database specified in the `location` argument of the `SQLiteDatabaseSync` constructor.
+Opens the database specified in the `location` argument of the `DatabaseSync` constructor.
 This method should only be used when the database is not opened via the constructor.
 An exception is thrown if the database is already open.